-I think 75/25 active/passive is a good split for beginning side hustlers, but I’m going to aim to nudge the scale to tip back toward the “proactive” or passive income side.
+I think 75/25 active/passive is a good split for beginning side hustlers, but over time, you’ll want to shift the focus more toward passive income.

-Of the 8 income streams I’m working on, half are relatively passive — it’s just a matter of growing them.
+Of the 15 income streams I’m working on now, all but one are relatively passive — it’s just a matter of growing them.

 Let me know in the comments below!

 Pin it for later: